-- Inability to feel pain or discomfort, which can lead a person to ignore warning signs that they need to change position; and
+- Inability to feel pain or discomfort, which can lead a person to ignore warning signs that they need to change position

-- Conditions that affect blood flow, like vascular disease and diabetes, can increase the risk of tissue damage.
+- Conditions that affect blood flow, like vascular disease and diabetes, which can increase the risk of tissue damage

 Bedsores can develop over the course of hours or days.
 Most of these pressure ulcers heal with treatment, but some may never heal completely.
 Preventing bedsores is the best way to avoid the complications associated with these tissue injuries, including:

-- Sepsis, which occurs when the chemicals released in the bloodstream to fight an infection cause inflammation throughout the body, which can be life-threatening.
+- Sepsis, which occurs when the chemicals released in the bloodstream to fight an infection cause inflammation throughout the body and can be life-threatening